sushenghua/EOS_Contracts_Inheritance/README.md

 >>>

 #### miner and client deposit
-miner can deposit by commenting "miner". client can deposit by commenting "client". transfer to agent token with any other remark will be refunded immediately
+A miner can deposit into (transfer to) agent with comment "miner".
+A client can deposit with comment "client".
+Any transfer to agent token with remark other than "miner" or "client" will be refunded immediately.
 ```bash
 cleos transfer miner1 agent "0.1000 SYS" "miner" -p miner1
 ```